jerrinot/questdb-jbug/questdb-unorthodox-java.md

 - **Jaromir Hamala** - QuestDB Engineering Team
 - Passion for concurrency, performance, and distributed systems
 - Working on QuestDB
-- Before: Hazelcast, C2B2 - the birtnest of Payara AS
+- Before: Hazelcast, C2B2 - the birthplace of Payara AS

 ---